 - Use the IPv6 option to test firewalls and ports on IPv6 deployments

 - Defences such as firewalls / IDS and network configurations (NAT) will affect outbound port scans of your perimeter.

 - Simply convenient.
 No need to have port scanning software installed locally, start scans from any device with a browser.

 For system administrators, network engineers and security professionals having access to an online port scanner that is remotely hosted will be a tool you wondered how you got by without it.
 With easy access to an external port test when troubleshooting or security testing.

 How does the Online Port Scanner work?

-1. Fill out the form; entering the target IP Address.
+1. Fill out the form; entering the address or hostname of the target.

-You must enter a public IP address that is rout-able from an external perspective and one that you have permission to scan.
+You must enter a public IP address or hostname that is accessible from an external perspective and one that you have permission to scan.

 Scan a single IP address